President Donald Trump, VP Mike Pence Will Attend SpaceX Launch, Report Says

 Per a blog on its official home page announcing that the Flight Readiness Review had been concluded, NASA confirmed that astronauts Robert Behnken and Douglas Hurley will man the SpaceX Falcon 9 rocket and Crew Dragon spacecraft, which are destined for the International Space Station.

 Trump’s reported trip to Florida for the launch comes after he resumed traveling just under a month ago; the president previously spent nearly two months at the White House as a safety measure to protect from the novel coronavirus.
-Trump did so in accordance with his administration’s viewpoint that some level of normal activity must be resumed in spite of the ongoing pandemic.
+Trump resumed travel in accordance with his administration’s viewpoint that some level of normal activity must be resumed in spite of the ongoing pandemic.

 As it happens, SpaceX CEO Elon Musk has shared Trump’s enthusiasm for reopening the U.S. economy and public spaces.
-Similarly, the president has implored the state of California to allow Musk, who co-founded the electric car company Tesla, to reopen its Fremont, CA assembly plant.
+Recently, the president implored the state of California to allow Musk, who co-founded the electric car company Tesla, to reopen a Fremont, CA assembly plant.

 As reported by The Inquisitr, Trump tweeted, “California should let Tesla & @elonmusk open the plant, NOW.
 It can be done Fast & Safely!”
-Tesla’s standoff with Alameda County officials came to an end shortly thereafter when the company was given the go-ahead to reopen, provided that additional safety recommendations were implemented.
+Tesla’s standoff with Alameda County officials came to an end shortly thereafter when the company was given the go-ahead to reopen, provided that certain safety recommendations were implemented.